Creative Commons license: Consequences

 The license is non-exclusive, royalty-free, and unrestricted in terms of territory and duration, so it is irrevocable, unless a new license is granted by the author after the work has been significantly modified.
 Any use of the work that is not covered by other copyright rules triggers the public license.
 Upon activation of the license, the licensee must adhere to all conditions of the license, otherwise the license agreement is illegitimate, and the licensee would commit a copyright infringement.
 The author, or the licensor as a proxy, has the legal rights to act upon any copyright infringement.
 The licensee has a limited period to correct any non-compliance.

-Types of licenses
+Types of license

 Creative Commons license spectrum between public domain (top) and all rights reserved (bottom).
 Left side indicates the use-cases allowed, right side the license components.
 The dark green area indicates Free Cultural Works compatible licenses, the two green areas compatibility with the Remix culture.